-In addition to the above publications, with respect to notices for a meeting of holders of EFI Notes, any convening notice for such meeting shall be made in accordance with Article 570 of the 1999 Belgian Companies Code and, with effect from its applicable effective date, Article 7:165 of the 2019 Belgian Companies and Associations Code, which as at the date of this Base Prospectus requires an announcement to be inserted at least 15 days prior to the meeting, in the Belgian Official Gazette (Moniteur belge - Belgisch Staatsblad) and in a newspaper with national coverage.
+In addition to the above publications, with respect to notices for a meeting of holders of EFI Notes, any convening notice for such meeting shall be made in accordance with Article 7:165 of the Belgian Companies and Associations Code, which as at the date of this Base Prospectus requires an announcement to be inserted at least 30 days (or in case the Notes are not admitted to trading on a regulated market, 15 days) prior to the meeting, in the Belgian Official Gazette (Moniteur belge - Belgisch Staatsblad) and in a newspaper with national coverage.
+Convening notices for a meeting of Noteholders will also be published on the website of the Issuer.
 Resolutions to be submitted to the meeting must be described in the convening notice.